chiefBiiko/findFuncName/README.md

 Traverse the callstack in reverse order and look for identical names or values.

-`findClones` and `findshadow` both take a name as input that must be defined in the same scope as the functions are called in.
+`findClones` and `findShadow` both take a name as input that must be defined in the same scope as the functions are called in.

 ### `findClones`